Seeing the Investigative Judgment in Daniel 7

 The Ancient of Days then the Son of Man

 Notice, verse 9 begins by saying, "I beheld till the thrones were cast down, and the Ancient of days did sit..."
 Examining Daniel 7, we see that when the Ancient of Days is introduced to the vision, He is not mentioned with the Son of Man.
-Thus, all indications reveals that He sat by Himself.
+Thus, all indications reveal that He sat by Himself.

 Then, we see the clouds of heaven "brought him [Son of Man] near before him."

-It appears that in Ellen White's vision when she saw "the Father rise from the throne, and in a flaming Chariot go into the Holy of Holies" and Jesus, who then "stepped into the chariot and was borne to the Holiest where the Father sat," matches the description given by the prophet Daniel.
+It appears that in Ellen White's vision, when she saw "the Father rise from the throne, and in a flaming Chariot go into the Holy of Holies" and Jesus, who then "stepped into the chariot and was borne to the Holiest where the Father sat," matches the description given by the prophet Daniel.

-In this manner, when the Father sat and Jesus came to Him, this was the scene that occurred in heaven which marked the beginning of the Investigative Judgment on October 22, 1844.
+In this manner, when the Father sat, and Jesus came to Him, this was the scene that occurred in heaven which marked the beginning of the Investigative Judgment on October 22, 1844.

 The Beginning and End of Judgment